unclsams/hyperscaler-glossary/docs/core/STS-sam.md

 # STS Announcement

-STS Parents & Students, Sangamam Tamil School (STS) announces its **RETURN to IN-PERSON CLASSES FROM JAN 8th 2022** !!
+STS Parents & Students, here comes the exciting news our STS family was hoping to hear for a while.
+We will be **BACK TO SCHOOL FROM JAN 8th 2022** !!

 Location: Mercer Middle School, Aldie.
 Timing: 10:30 am to 12:15pm